rsrevision.com/ethical theory

 There are various types of questions you may get asked:

-The following are AS exam questions written by OCR:
+The following are actual exam questions written by OCR:

 (a) Explain what is meant by a relativist morality.
 [33]